-- 12.1 This rule on spread does not apply in respect of a transferable security or an approved moneymarket instrument to which paragraph 14 applies. - 12.2 For the purposes of this requirement companies included in the same group for the purposes of consolidated accounts as defined in accordance with section 399 of Companies Act 2006, Directive 2013/34/EU, or the statutory equivalent thereof which forms part of UK law by virtue of the EUWA, or in the same group in accordance with international accounting standards are regarded as a single body. - 12.3 Not more than 20% in the value of the Scheme Property of a Fund is to consist of deposits with a single body. - 12.4 Not more than 5% in value of the Scheme Property of a Fund is to consist of transferable securities or approved money-market instruments issued by any single body, except that the limit of 5% is raised to 10% in respect of up to 40% in value of the Scheme Property (covered bonds need not be taken into account for the purposes of applying the limit of 40%).
+- 12.1 This rule on spread does not apply in respect of a transferable security or an approved moneymarket instrument to which paragraph 14 applies. - 12.2 For the purposes of this requirement companies included in the same group for the purposes of consolidated accounts as defined in accordance with Directive 83/349/EEC or in the same group in accordance with international accounting standards are regarded as a single body. - 12.3 Not more than 20% in the value of the Scheme Property of a Fund is to consist of deposits with a single body. - 12.4 Not more than 5% in value of the Scheme Property of a Fund is to consist of transferable securities or approved money-market instruments issued by any single body, except that the limit of 5% is raised to 10% in respect of up to 40% in value of the Scheme Property (covered bonds need not be taken into account for the purposes of applying the limit of 40%).
 For these purposes certificates representing certain securities are treated as equivalent to the underlying security. - 12.5 The limit of 5% is raised to 25% in value of the Scheme Property in respect of covered bonds provided that when a Fund invests more than 5% in covered bonds issued by a single body, the total value of covered bonds held must not exceed 80% in value of the Scheme Property. - 12.6 The exposure to any one counterparty in an OTC derivative transaction must not exceed 5% in value of the Scheme Property of a Fund.
 This limit is raised to 10% where the counterparty is an Approved Bank. - 12.7 Not more than 20% in value of the Scheme Property of a Fund is to consist of transferable securities and approved money-market instruments issued by the same group. - 12.8 Not more than 20% in value of the Scheme Property of a Fund is to consist of the units of any one collective investment scheme. - 12.9 The COLL Sourcebook provides that in applying the limits in 12.3, 12.4 and 12.6 and subject to 12.5, not more than 20% in value of the Scheme Property of a Fund is to consist of any combination of two or more of the following: - 12.9.1 transferable securities (including covered bonds) or approved money-market instruments issued by; or - 12.9.2 deposits made with; or - 12.9.3 exposures from OTC derivatives transactions made with;